jpomalingo/jpomalingo/README.md

   <b>Jodikal Pomalingo</b>
 </h1>

 Heya!
-I'm Jodikal, a student currently living in Mumbai, India.
+I'm Jodikal, a freshgraduate currently living in Gorontalo, Indonesia.
 I'm preparing for
 <a href="https://en.wikipedia.org/wiki/Joint_Entrance_Examination">JEE</a>,
 and learning programming through small projects  on the side.